 Q. Are there any additional measures to help seniors and other vulnerable residents during this crisis?

 A. The Mayor has committed $5M and NYCHA has committed $10M towards purchasing and installing AC units for NYCHA seniors.
 NYSERDA/ConEd is contributing another $1.5M.
 AC units will be made available to all low-income seniors (60 years or older), persons with mobility impairments, or on life-sustaining equipment who do not already have an AC unit, which is approximately 22,000 households.
 The new AC units will be NYCHA owned and the AC fee will be waived.
 They will be installed by a vendor following DOB and DOHMH health guidelines for PPE.
 As of August 18, 2020, 12,514 AC units have been installed.

-In addition, the City is currently investing $5 million to provide free tablets and internet service for 10,000 senior residents to help them remain connected with their loved ones.
-This initiative targets NYCHA seniors who live alone and in neighborhoods with low broadband adoption.
+In addition, the City invested $5 million to provide free tablets and internet service for 10,000 senior residents to help them remain connected with their loved ones.
+This initiative targeted NYCHA seniors who live alone and in neighborhoods with low broadband adoption.
 As of May 11, 2020, 5,320 NYCHA seniors have registered for the program and tablet delivery.

 Q. Can NYCHA residents pay rent in person?

 A. There will be no in-person rent collection.
 Rent should be paid via mail, phone, MyNYCHA app, and online through authorized banks.
 If you are concerned about paying rent or experiencing financial hardship, you should visit on.nyc.gov/rent-hardship for more information about programs you may qualify for.

 Q. Will NYCHA evict residents during the COVID-19 crisis?

 A. NYCHA suspended all resident evictions for as long as the City is under a state of emergency to keep our families healthy and housed during these uncertain times.